← Back to Blog

 ---

-This post is adapted from Module 15 of our Advanced course.
-Want to see how we grade and classify 219 dry mill lots across 4 quality tiers?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) for real grading data and export preparation insights.
+Green grading is the final gate before your coffee reaches the world.
+Want to see how we grade and classify our dry mill lots across quality tiers?
+Join the community at skool.com/particular-3064 for real grading data and export preparation insights.

 Want to learn more?